 Unfortunately, a backlash has been taking place in several conservative districts, citing concerns over crime and child use.
 The lack of delivery leaves traveling to a storefront dispensary as the only option for patients or their caregivers if they’re unable to grow their own medical cannabis.

 Fortunately, very few districts are choosing ban MMJ delivery; however it’s still a good idea to check your local ordinances and see what’ll be allowed.
 Your local city council, planning department or county board should be able to answer this question quickly.

 Nugg, California’s largest online cannabis marketplace, provides medical cannabis delivery across the state.
 Just enter your address to get a list of local dispensaries that’ll deliver MMJ products to your door in about an hour.
 Even compare prices, discover new products, and read reviews before ordering.

-Remember, if delivery service like Nugg is prohibited in your area, don’t try to entice anyone to illegally deliver your product or ask a friend to pick it up.
+Remember, if a delivery service like Nugg is prohibited in your area, don’t try to entice anyone to illegally deliver your product or ask a friend to get it.
 That might be tempting, especially if you’re in medical need, but the penalties are steep fines and possible criminal charges.
-Ultimately, local governments must be forced to consider the situation reasonably and compassionately–or be replaced.
+Ultimately, local governments must be forced to consider the situation reasonably and compassionately—or be replaced.

 Simply lighting up on the street will likely result in a fine.
 Most local zoning ordinances control where you can smoke marijuana, and most will forbid public consumption (see Health and Safety Code 11362.3).
 If cigarettes are banned, joints are definitely out too.
 You can’t smoke near daycares, schools or other public areas where children gather.